Learn How to Have a Belly only Pregnancy

 (There’s no denying pregnancy cravings – and you shouldn’t either!
 Just indulge in moderation.)

 To ensure you are getting enough nutrition during your pregnancy, focus on these food groups:

 Stay away from the empty calories found in fats, sweets and fried food.
 Instead, reach for foods rich in protein, iron, calcium, folate and other important nutrients.

 2. Kick Unhealthy Eating Habits

-Even if you’re grabbing up nutritious foods, you can still overdo it by continuing or developing bad eating habits.
+Even if you’re grabbing up nutritious foods, as a pregnant woman you can still overdo it by continuing or developing bad eating habits (like an eating disorder).

 One habit you should kick is eating even when you are full.
 While it’s okay to give in to your cravings during your pregnancy, everything should be done in moderation.

 This goes for those healthy foods as well.

 Pay attention to your hunger and satiation cues and stop eating when you feel full.
 If this is difficult to gauge, eat a sensible portion, drink a glass of water and wait awhile before eating more food.

 Also, try not to eat at bedtime.
 A good rule of thumb for pregnancy health is to stop eating at least 2 hours before bed.